Technologies for older adults

-We create added value of regional, national and international significance through our expertise in assistive technologies for people in old age.
-In addition to our research content, we use innovative support instruments: award of an age innovation prize, support for start-ups, roadshow throughout Switzerland.
+We create added value of regional, national and international significance through our expertise in assistive technologies for older adults.
+In addition to our research content, we use innovative support instruments: award of an Age Innovation Prize, support for start-ups, roadshow throughout Switzerland.
 We also show international inspiring examples of the use of technology for people in old age.

 Technological innovations, new health care systems and services to promote the quality of life and well-being of older people.